View on GitHub

 C++ Generator for Zserio

-Zserio extension which generates C++ serialization API from the Zserio schema together with additional API.
+Zserio extension generates C++ serialization API from the Zserio schema together with additional API.

 The generated code must be always linked with C++ Runtime Library which provides functionality common for all generated code.